 Heat damage affects the structure of the external keratin coat of your hair shaft.
 This change is often reflected in a change in texture.
 If you normally have smooth, soft hair, heat damage can come across as a sudden coarsening of your hair.
 If your hair has experienced an excessive amount of damage, like leaving your hair in the flat iron for too long, it will actually feel burned, brittle and just not nice.
 It will also start to split a lot sooner, and you’ll notice a dramatic increase in the number of split hairs you have.

 Obviously, hair texture is a bit of a tricky one if you have curly hair, and you may not notice the difference in texture so quickly.
 Instead, check if your curl is looser than usual or if your hair feels less elastic.
 Since the outer keratin layer is responsible for keeping your hair in its shape, any damage will translate to looser curls and waves.
 These loose curls don’t have to be all over your head; they can manifest in one or two patches where the heat damage is most severe.

 Obviously, prevention is better than cure in the case of your hair.
 Once damaged, you can never fully repair heat damage, so your best step is protecting your hair from damage.

-Now, you can consider completely banning blow dryers and flat irons out of your life, but that’s just not realistic.
+Now, you can consider completely banning blow dryers and flat irons out of your life, our team has even come up with some creative natural hair straightening methods, although they can take a bit more time and energy.
 Instead, focus on how you can minimise the damage and protect your hair during styling.